 Q: Between mandelic and lactic acid which is more gentle?

 A: Mandelic acid is more gentle and mild on the skin than lactic acid.
 Lactic acid is larger than glycolic and generally causes less side effects, the less molecules penetrating the skin the less damage it will do.
 Mandelic acid on the other hand is much larger than all AHAs.
 They theory with acids is, the larger the molecular weight/structure, the more gentle it is on the skin.
 Therefore, mandelic acid is even more gentle than lactic acid.

 Q: How should I make a choice between mandelic and lactic acid.

 A: Both are AHAs and offer same skin benefits, but when it comes to making a choice between the two, your skin type should be put into consideration.
-If you have a sensitive, go for lactic acid, but if you have a very or super sensitive skin, then give mandelic acid a try.
+If you have a sensitive skin, go for lactic acid, but if you have a very or super sensitive skin, then give mandelic acid a try.

 As advised above, irrespective of how mild mandelic acid can be to the skin, irritations “may” likely occur as skin types differs.
-However, some people can use mandelic acid with no problem, but you should stop using this AHA if you experience any type of irritation, including: redness, swelling, itching.
+However, some people can use mandelic acid with no problems, but you should stop using this AHA if you experience any type of irritation, including: redness, swelling, itching.